 The School of Computing Symposium features course projects, thesis projects, and other types of faculty research projects carried out by undergraduate and graduate students.
 Students and faculty will share their work via poster presentations.
 This event will provide you an opportunity to have one-on-one interaction with our faculty and other computing students.The event is open to the public.
 Light refreshments is served.
-The symposium is free but registration is required (Registration for this event is now closed).
+The spring 2017 symposium has ended.

 Thanks to all for taking time to attend the symposium and providing comments to our student presentations.
 Please provide your suggestions to improve the next symposium.

 Spring 2017 Symposium Feedback Survey

 Special thanks to corporate sponsors for supporting our students in this event.
 This symposium is supported by annual contributions by members of the School of Computing Advisory Board and local companies.
 You can find list of advisory board members at CAB.